nazaretcaballo-CX/entrypoints-CMS/en-US/como-crear-editar-un-entrypoint.md

 You have the option of including two images:

 - Click **Set image**: outbox_tray: to add the image to be displayed on the default carousel.
-- Click **Set dark image**: outbox_tray: to add the image that will be displayed on the carrousel in night mode or *dark mode*.<br> : low_brightness: If you don't include it, the image you include for the default mode will be shown.
+- Click **Set dark image**: outbox_tray: to add the image that will be displayed on the carrousel in night mode or *dark mode*.<br> :low_brightness: If you don't include it, the image you include for the default mode will be shown.

 ![](.gitbook/assets/carousel_images.png)

-{% hint style = "info" %}: nerd: Remember that the required image is the one in **Set image**, on the left-hand side of the page.
+{% hint style = "info" %} :nerd: Remember that the required image is the one in **Set image**, on the left-hand side of the page.
 If you only include the Dark image, you will be asked to also include the Default Image. {% endhint %}

 #### **Tracking data**